 Hold Your Fire, Rush's 12th album, is one of the legendary prog-rock trio's most overlooked efforts.

-Throughout their massive discography, Rush have remained one of the most vital progressive rock bands for a number of reasons.
-For one, they’ve always been sonically fearless, embracing pop music's trends, changes in instrumentation, and studio innovation as the years (and decades) rolled on.
-No matter the musical context, they’ve never sacrificed their instrumental power or watered down their big ideas in favor of easy commercial appeal.
+Throughout their massive discography, Rush remained one of the most vital progressive rock bands for a number of reasons.
+For one, they were always sonically fearless, embracing pop music's trends, changes in instrumentation and studio innovation as the years (and decades) rolled on.
+No matter the musical context, they never sacrificed instrumental power or watered down their big ideas in favor of easy commercial appeal.

 All eras of Rush offer distinct rewards (from their heavy, concept album '70s peak to their new-wave-influenced '80s phase, and into the more focused final years), but if there's one Rush era frequently written off by fans and critics, it's the transitional late '80s/early '90s period.
 Hold Your Fire, released on Sept.
 8, 1987, is quite possibly the band's most polarizing album – not to mention a commercial disappointment.
 Hold Your Fire was their first sub-platinum release in nearly a decade.
 Still, its highlights rank among the band's finest work.